oneapi-src/oneDNN/doc/primitives/batch_normalization.md

    #mkldnn_forward_training the primitive would produce a `workspace`
    memory as one extra output.
 This memory is required to compute the backward propagation.
 When the primitive is executed with propagation kind
    #mkldnn_forward_inference, the workspace is not produced.
-Behaviour would
+Behavior would
    be the same as creating a batch normalization primitive with ReLU as a post-op (see section below).